 When considering all of the above I felt strongly that I needed to embark on further training and in 2007 I trained as a Master Practitioner in Eating Disorders and Obesity, at The National Centre for Eating Disorders (NCFED).
 I am now a Registered Supervisor with them and currently attending the current year’s training course as an assistant to Deanne Jade, Principal and Founder of the NCFED, in order to ensure my skills remain cutting edge.

 Quite simply, I have experienced a lot of success by using Deanne Jade’s up-to-date methods of psychologies that I was taught in my training for all forms of addictive/self-sabotaging behaviour and I have learnt that in order to have sustained change it is vital that self-esteem, poor body image and lack of assertiveness are addressed.
 Indeed, it is essential to gain an understanding behind the reasons we behave as we do, in order to create sustained change.
 I believe passionately in what I do, and in order for more people to have access to a deeper understanding of themselves and others, and develop a tool box filled with ‘tools for change’.
 I believe in the concept that, unless, we change our thoughts and behaviours, the very things that restrict us from reaching our full potential we will continue to limit long-term success.

-I will be very happy to talk you through any questions you might have about my work and you can also visit The National Centre for Eating Disorder’s website to understand more about my further training and the methodology I use.
+I will be very happy to talk you through any questions you might have about my work and you can also visit The National Centre for Eating Disorder’s to book onto my next training in London in February.